AhmetEkremAkel/AES_Encryption/README.md

 This project aims to realize a real-time, AES encryption-decryption system tailored for RGB image data.
 The core AES algorithm is fully implemented in Verilog, including key expansion, and optimized for hardware resource efficiency.

-The input image is divided into 8×8 pixel blocks, serialized via UART, encrypted on the FPGA, and transmitted back for decryption and verification.
+The input image is parametric, serialized via UART, encrypted on the FPGA, and transmitted back for decryption and verification.

 ## 📂 Directory Structure